 6. The (H-)PCF for the UE subscribes to notifications of event "UE reporting Connection Capabilities from associated URSP rule" as defined in clause 6.1.3.18 of TS 23.503 [20], using Npcf_PolicyAuthorization_Subscribe (EventId set to "UE reporting Connection Capabilities from associated URSP rule", EventFilter set to at least "list of Connection Capabilities") and immediate reporting flag set to the PCF for the PDU Session.
 The response includes the NotificationCorrelationId and any Connection Capabilities if already available at the PCF for the PDU Session.

-7. If not already installed, the PCF installs the Policy Control Request Trigger to detect "UE reporting Connection Capabilities from associated URSP rule" in the SMF.
+7. Void.

-8. When the (H-)SMF receives a UE report of URSP rule enforcement via PDU session modification as described in clause 4.3.3 (step 8a) and the Policy Control Request Trigger is met, it then reports the received traffic information to the PCF serving the PDU Session, by invoking Npcf_SMPolicyControl_Update as defined in clause 6.1.3.5 of TS 23.503 [20] (step 8b).
+8. When the (H-)SMF receives a UE report of URSP rule enforcement via PDU session modification as described in clause 4.3.3 (step 8a), it reports the received traffic information to the PCF serving the PDU Session, by invoking Npcf_SMPolicyControl_Update as defined in clause 6.1.3.5 of TS 23.503 [20] (step 8b).

 NOTE: The case when the (H-)SMF receives a UE report of URSP rule enforcement via PDU session establishment is covered by steps 4-6a above and is described in clause 6.6.2.4 of TS 23.503 [20].